KedArch/chat-client/README.md

-# Chat implementation
+# Chat client implementation

 ## Description

-Chat implementation I tried to do some time ago.
+Chat chat client implementation I tried to do some time ago.
 Might return to finish it sometime.

 ## Features